Ralpho55/livedrop--ralphyammine-/docs/ai-first/cost-model.md

 - **Shorten context length:** Reduce tokens in (200 → 100 for support; 100 → 50 for search) by summarizing context.
 Cuts prompt cost ~50%.
 - **Reduce output length:** Cap replies at ≤80 tokens for support; ≤30 tokens for typeahead suggestions.
 - **Cache optimization:** Improve cache hit rates (support: 30% → 50%; search: 70% → 85%) by canonicalizing queries.
-- **Model routing:** For common/low-risk queries, route to cheaper or smaller models (like Llama 3.`); keep GPT-4o-mini for complex cases.
+- **Model routing:** For common/low-risk queries, route to cheaper or smaller models; keep GPT-4o-mini for complex cases.
 - **Batching (search):** Precompute popular query completions offline to reduce live token usage.
-- **Tiered fallback:** Use distilled models for frequent short queries; reserve GPT-4o-mini for rare/long-tail cases.
+- **Tiered fallback:** Use distilled models such as Llama 3.1 for frequent short queries; reserve GPT-4o-mini for rare/long-tail cases.